Tekla Structures setup guidelines for administrators

 When you open a model, Tekla Structures searches for the associated files in specific folders in a set order.
 It is important that you place the files in the correct folders.
 Once Tekla Structures finds the associated files, it stops searching.
 This means that the files that have the same name but are located lower down the search order are ignored.

 The basic folder search order is the following:

 |Model folder||Currently open model|

-You can define more than one system folderfolder that is used for storing files that define default settings
+You can specify more than one system folderfolder that is used for storing files that define default settings

 There are some exceptions to this search order.
 The exceptions are listed in Folder search order.

 Do not store customized files in the system folder.
 Tekla Structures replaces these files when you install a new version.

 Initialization files ( .ini ) are used for launching Tekla Structures.
 They can contain many advanced options that you can use to configure Tekla Structures for different standards and your own style of working.
 Tekla Structures automatically creates the necessary .ini files during installation.
 The number of .ini files it creates depends on how many country-specific environments you choose to install.